sb53systems/G-Code-Flow-Temperature-Controller/README.md

 I think this concept will be the future of 3D printing, I encourage you to test, share and develop it, with the hope that equivalent solutions will be integrated into the Slicers for all 3D Printers.

+Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer.
+I look forward to your feedback and remain available and open to new proposals.

+Happy Smart 3D Printing :-)

 If you find my work worthy, Bay me a [Co-fi](https://ko-fi.com/sb53system) [![image](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/assets/33290411/a504ac44-082d-40f1-a9d0-4abc3da242d8)](https://ko-fi.com/sb53system) or give this project a :star:.
 Thank you...

 # Video that speak about the project on Youtube